 Some flock owners provide supplemental lighting to increase winter light exposure to 14-16 hours or more.
-This can help reduce the slow down of egg production as well as stave off the natural molting process.
-What this added light also contributes to is the inability for your flock to undergo a natural recovery period.
+This can help reduce the slow down of egg production as well as staving off the natural molting process.
+What this added light also contributes to is the inability of your flock to undergo a natural recovery period.
 For the long haul, this can affect the overall health of your birds.

 Forcing ongoing production can cause your birds to lose essential body fat and muscle weight.
 Their bodies dig deep into their reserves as they continue to lay eggs.
-Furthermore, feather loss (whether by natural means or picking) does occur and with the ongoing demands of egg laying, they have a difficult time replacing those feathers.
+Furthermore, feather loss (whether by natural means or picking) does occur and with the ongoing demands of egg-laying, they have a difficult time replacing those feathers.

 Being prepared for less egg production gives you ample time to prepare and stockpile your egg supplies.
 Unwashed eggs (bloom intact) can store for months in a refrigerator.
 Coupled with a few first-year layers, this may be enough to get you through a sparse winter laying season.

 If you require larger volumes of eggs, research methods of freezing, pickling or dehydrating your eggs.
 If it comes down to it, there is no harm in buying a few dozen from the local grocery store or a neighboring farm.